-The number of petitions filed increased.
+The number of petitions filed decreased in FY23-24.
 Property values have increased.
 But because of Measure 50, tax bills have not recently increased substantially, so fewer taxpayers are requesting a hearing to review their property's assessed value or true market value than historically.
 A modest increase in appeals is anticipated for next year.

-4: Marriage Licenses and Passports Applications
+# 4: Marriage Licenses and Passports Applications